nick1udwig/ursr/README.md

 ## Project structure

 UrSR uses a client-provider model, similar to the Urbit Bitcoin app.
-Providers will need more technical skills: in addition to running a Gall app, they will need to run the Mod9 ASR Engine which transcribes the audio sent by clients and a Golang middleman that mediates between the Provider Gall app and the Engine.
+Providers will need more technical skills than clients: in addition to running a Gall app, they will need to run the Mod9 ASR Engine, which transcribes the audio sent by clients, and a Golang middleman that mediates between the Provider app and the Engine.

-In contrast, a client need only install the UrSR Client Gall app and whatever application makes use of it.
+In contrast, a client need only install the UrSR Client app and whatever application makes use of it.
-As an example, this repo includes the UrSR Demo Notebook, a simple JS voice notetaking application.
+As an example, this repo includes the UrSR Demo Notebook, a simple voice notetaking application.
 With it, users can record from the mic on their computer to a Chat channel hosted on their ship.

-The UrSR Client and Provider are distributed using standard app distribution from my distribution ship `~dister-hosted-labweb`.
+The UrSR Client and Provider are distributed from my distribution ship `~dister-hosted-labweb`.
 These Gall apps have no frontend: they just talk to each other (and, in the case of the Client, to frontend or other Gall apps).

 The repository is structured as follows:
-* `go/` contains the Golang middleman that mediates between the transcription Engine and the Provider Gall app,
+* `go/` contains the Golang middleman that mediates between the transcription Engine and the Provider app,
 * `hoon/` contains four directories, three of which are distributed as Gall apps:
     * `ursr-client/` contains the UrSR Client,
     * `ursr-demo/` contains the UrSR Demo Notebook,